 Whatever the quality of outside ‘fresh’ air, there will be a proportion of indoor air being recirculated – including both mechanical and natural ventilation systems.

-In the case of mechanical systems, the return air does have some filtration as it is mixed with fresh air and passes into the supply AHU.
-In the case of Nat Vent it is mixed in the room and recirculates in the airstream, but is also diluted depending on the quantity of fresh air being introduced.
+In the case of mechanical systems which recirculate, the return air does have some filtration as it is mixed with fresh air and passes into the supply AHU.
+However, in most buildings this filtration is unlikely to be sufficient to remove viral particles.
+Buildings which have a high proportion of recirculated air may therefore pose greater risks to the occupants.
+In the case of Nat Vent, the air is mixed in the room and recirculates in the airstream, but is also diluted depending on the quantity of fresh air being introduced.
+The effectiveness of this will depend significantly on the design of the vents, how they are used and the weather conditions.

-Interest in the application of UV has grown and technical articles have been published such as "Limit the spread of contagious diseases and bacteria with germicidal UV" published by HPAC journal
+Interest in the application of UVGI has grown and technical articles have been published such as ‘Limit the spread of contagious diseases and bacteria with germicidal UV’ published by HPAC journal.

 UVGI in UK